Saltanofff/wsl-vagrant-ansible/ansible/Readme.md

 ##### Magic variables
 These variables cannot be set directly by the user; Ansible will always override them to reflect internal state.
 Examples:
 - `hostvars` - a dictionary/map with all the hosts in inventory and variables assigned to them, including `ansible_facts` dictionary
-- `groups` - a dictionary/map with all the groups in inventory and each group has the list of hosts that belong to it
+- `groups` - a dictionary/map with all the groups in inventory and each group has the list of hosts that belong to it `{'all': ['server1', 'server2', 'server3'], ..}`
 - `inventory_hostname` - contains the name of the host as configured in the inventory file

 Example on usage magic variables to configure a database connection for your app using the IP address of the DB server